jrpool/jsonresume-theme-a11y/README.md

 The property will be rendered as a set of one-row tables, each centered, one below the other.

-#### One-row tables with heading and border (`rowTablesCircled`)
+#### One-row tables with border (`rowTablesCircled`)

-The `data` value is an object with `head` (see above) and `tables` properties.
+The `data` value is an object with an optional `head` property (see above) and a `tables` property.
 The `tables` value is an array of arrays, as specified above under “One-row tables”.

-The property will be rendered as a set of one-row tables, as with “One-row tables”, but with two additional features: a heading and an oval border.
+The property will be rendered as a set of one-row tables, as with “One-row tables”, but also with a heading if you included a `head` property and an oval border.

 #### Left-headed table (`tableLeftHeads`)

-The `data` value is an object with properties `head` (see above) and `table`.
+The `data` value is an object with an optional `head` property (see above) and a `table` property.
 The `table` value is an array of objects.
 Each inner object has `label` and `data` properties.
 The `label` value is a string.
 The `data` value is an array of stringables.

-The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered.
+The property will be rendered as a table whose leftmost column contains headings, right-justified and not bordered, with a heading if you included a `head` property.

 #### Top-headed table (`tableTopHead`)

-The `data` value is an object with properties `head` (see above) and `table`.
+The `data` value is an object with an optional `head` property (see above) and a `table` property.
 The `table` value is an object with `label` and `data` properties.
 The `label` value is an array of strings.
 The `data` value is an array of stringables.

-The property will be rendered as a table whose top row contains headings, centered and not bordered.
+The property will be rendered as a table whose top row contains headings, centered and not bordered, with a heading if you included a `head` property.